What to expect from an Automotive Mechanic and Repair career

 Automotive mechanic and design programs at Ontario colleges require an Ontario Secondary School Diploma (OSSD) or equivalent.
 A grade 12 English credit may be required, depending on the program.

-If you find a company to do your apprenticeship with or are enrolling in a mechanic or repair program that counts towards your apprenticeship, you must register with the Ministry of Advanced Education and Skills Development.
+If you find a company to do your apprenticeship with or are enrolling in a mechanic or repair program that counts towards your apprenticeship, you must register with the Ministry of Colleges and Universities.

 Automotive Mechanic and Repair Jobs and Salaries